tjvantoll/articles/hackster/kid-tracker/article.md

 And as a bonus, I don’t have to worry about any subscription fees, as the Notecard comes with 500MB of cellular data included, which I’m never going to go through for this simple project.

-Long term I’d love to build a plastic enclosure for my hardware, both to add a bit of weather proofing, and to further ensure everything stays together as the device bounces on bumpy trails.
+Long term I want to build a plastic enclosure for my hardware, both to add a bit of weather proofing, and to further ensure everything stays together as the device bounces on bumpy trails.

 Hopefully you found this writeup interesting, especially if you’re considering building a tracker like this yourself.